 In this course, students investigate the provision of resources for the delivery of public health services and the application of economic theories to health policy issues.
 Students explore how organizational characteristics interact with economic forces to produce systems performance outcomes, as well as how fiscal policy can influence the performance of public health systems.
 Students analyze grant-writing strategies and the advantages and disadvantages of various financing options.
 Other topics include methods of economic evaluation and their usefulness in determining appropriate financing mechanisms for public health systems.

-In this course, students cover the application of community health assessment, secondary data analysis, and the use of health informatics and surveillance for program planning.
-Students learn to identify and prioritize problems, then assess and utilize community resources to address these problems.
-Topics include measuring selected determinants of community health status and health services use, classifying community assets, identifying data sources, simple and complex sampling designs and applying certain methods to maximize community participation incorporating the use of quantitative, qualitative, and mixed-methods research designs.
-Students will develop an understanding of statistical and epidemiological methodology to utilize secondary data to synthesize the results of a community health assessment and limitations to create a community diagnosis that serves as the basis for program planning and research design.
+In this course, students cover the application of secondary data analysis, and the use of health informatics and biosurveillance for program planning.
+Topics include measuring identifying data sources, analysis of data on selected determinants of community health status and health services use, sampling, and power calculations.
+Students can develop an understanding of statistical methodology to utilize secondary data and review the use of Geographic Information Systems data in public health.
 RSCH 8101, RSCH 8201.)

 Students in this course take a comprehensive look at public health and behavior change theories that apply to community health education.
 Students review and assess predominant social and behavioral principles at the individual, interpersonal, and community levels.
 Students discuss examples of how others have harnessed social marketing and communication technology to effect positive health behavior change in individuals and communities.
 Students learn to apply theories to public health research and practice.
 PUBH 8450